Marine Highway 101 for last mile planning

 If you know places that have tools to mandate or encourage maritime uses or if you can think of ways to accomplish this, please comment below or email us.
 The federal Maritime Administration (MARAD) told us about the following Virginia tax incentive.

 At present, NYC government policy at DOT and City Planning contends that the fulfillment centers are “as of right” (a zoning term that means no special permit is needed), and thus they can be built without responding to any community concerns or needs.
 Result?
 Lots of these places with no oversight, no strategy to keep communities from being overrun by their trucks.
-Some places, such as our neighborhood of Red Hook, may even now have too many ecommerce fulfillment centers being built for them to be viable.
-There may be too much gridlock for them to move.
+Some places, such as our neighborhood of Red Hook, may even now have too many ecommerce fulfillment centers being built for them to move goods rapidly.
+There may be too much gridlock for them to move as they intended at build date of the facility.

 The slide show below relates to the proposed new truck route along Halleck Street in Red Hook, discussed in the section below these images called “Solutions - possible and proposed.”
 It appears that Halleck grew and shrank in cycles over time.
 We are not sure we have captured all its phases.
 Not all the “shrinkings” seeem to have been done via an official NYC process; part of Halleck Street that looks like park is still “mapped” as a street.
 A long email thread with community members and staff of elected officials contributed to this plan and to finding some of these images.
 Big thanks to our advisor Eymund Diegal and our Historian/Curator Peter Rothenberg for researching this history too.